 I’ll admit, I was skeptical about coming to Granada (since the only real reason I was coming to this city was to see the Alhambra), but it really is that amazing.

-Like with most famous sites, you will need to book your ticket well before your visit to Spain.
+Like with most famous sites, you will need to book your ticket in advance.
 Tickets for the Alhambra typically sell out well in advance.
 Make sure you get a “Complete” ticket that includes the inside of the Alhambra (Palacio de Nazarios).
 The gardens and Alcazaba are nice, but it’s the Palacio de Nazarios is what you really came here to see.

 The afternoon is up to you.
 There are a few other sights you can visit, but for me, I loved just wandering through the streets or finding a bench to sit and watch the world go by.
 It’s what made me decide that Granada was my favorite city in Spain.